 Dan’s leadership of the Department was recognized by the Council on State Taxation for the most dramatic improvement of any department of revenue in the country, going from a D rating to an A- over the course of his tenure.

-On January 3, 2019, Dan Meuser was sworn in as a member of the 116th Congress representing Pennsylvania’s 9th Congressional District.
+On January 3, 2019, Representative Meuser was sworn in as a member of the 116th Congress representing Pennsylvania’s 9th Congressional District.
 His experiences in business has helped him in his role while he works to make the economy stronger and the nation safer.